JuddKarloCarreon/PHP-E-Commerce-Capstone/README.md

   - In product view, ensured that the amount of stock will limit the amount available to be bought.
 (17m)
   - Accomplished search in product view (30m)
   - Finished addition to cart and updating of number of items in cart.
 This completes product view (2h10m)

+Day 8: 11h47m
+  - Modification of cart via the cart page completed.
+(3h10m)
+  - Finished creation of form with optional billing, it's validation, stripe payment integration, final update of ERD (since storing cvc is illegal, md5 encryption always results in 32 characters, and I forgot to set the ID of a table to auto increment), addition and/or update of necessary information to the database (8h37m)

 ## ERD: